munificent/craftinginterpreters/book/methods-and-initializers.md

 It is time for our virtual machine to bring its nascent objects to life with behavior.
 That means methods and method calls.
-And, since they are a special kind of method, we will add initializers too.
+And, since they are a special kind of method, we will include initializers too.

 All of this is familiar territory from our previous jlox interpreter.
-What's new in this second take is an important optimization we will implement to make method calls over four times faster than the baseline performance and almost six times faster than jlox.
-But before we get to that fun stuff, we gotta get the basic stuff working.
+What's new in this second trip is an important optimization we will implement to make method calls over seven times faster than our baseline performance.
+But before we get to that fun, we gotta get the basic stuff working.

 ## Method Declarations

-We can't optimize method calls before we have method calls, and we can't call methods without having any methods to call, so we'll start with declarations.
+We can't optimize method calls before we have method calls, and we can't call methods without having methods to call, so we'll start with declarations.

 ### Representing methods

-We usually start in the compiler, but let's knock the object model out first thing time.
+We usually start in the compiler, but let's knock the object model out first this time.
 The runtime representation for methods in clox is similar to jlox.
 Each class stores a hash table of methods.
-Keys are method names and values are functions -- ObjClosures specifically -- that represent the bodies of each
+Keys are method names and each value is an ObjClosure for the body of the method:
-method:

 ^code class-methods (3 before, 1 after)

-When the runtime creates a new class, it begins with an empty method table:
+A brand new class begins with an empty method table:

 ^code init-methods (1 before, 1 after)

-The ObjClass struct owns the memory for this table, so when memory manager deallocates a class, its table should be freed too:
+The ObjClass struct owns the memory for this table, so when the memory manager deallocates a class, the table should be freed too:

 ^code free-methods (1 before, 1 after)